Eastern red-rumped swallow: Description

-Behavior
+Behaviour

 The contact call is pin, the alarm is chi-chi-chi, and the song is a soft twittering.

 Migration

-The island subspecies are essentially resident, but the continental races mayri and stanfordi are partial migrants which move south in the winter.
+The nominate subspecies C. d. daurica and the northeast Asian C. d. japonica are long-distance migrants, wintering in Indonesia and Malaysia, and even northern Australia in small numbers.
+The southern and island subspecies are essentially resident, while the continental races C. d. mayri and C. d. stanfordi are partial migrants which move south in the winter.

 Breeding

 The eastern red-rumped swallow breeds from April to July alone or semi-colonially with scattered nests.
 The nest is a retort or bottle-shaped structure, made from mud pellets and lined with dried grasses and feathers.
 The clutch is usually four, sometimes five, white eggs.
 Both sexes build the nest, and share incubation and the care of the young.

 Nests are constructed in natural caves, but very often in artificial sites on bridges, in culverts and on buildings.

 Feeding

 The eastern red-rumped swallow feeds low over the ground or at cliff faces on flying insects.
 It has a slow buoyant flight compared to the barn swallow.
 It will feed with other swallow species.